-This project links its approach to ten of the United Nations Global Goals for Sustainable Development i.e. zero hunger, quality education, clean water and sanitation, affordable clean energy, sustainable cities and communities, responsible production and consumption, climate action, life below the water, life on land and partnerships.
+This project links its approach to twelve of the United Nations Global Goals for Sustainable Development i.e. zero hunger, quality education, gender equality, clean water and sanitation, affordable clean energy, sustainable cities and communities, responsible production and consumption, climate action, life below the water, life on land and partnerships.

 Using local case studies and live interactions students are encouraged to appreciate the ways in which business, government and communities are actively addressing complex sustainability issues.
 Students will identify with the actions of their Community Champions and other young people across the globe as inspiration, to think about applying this to themselves.
-To test the effectiveness of this approach, our entry and exit surveys ask students whether they have heard of these sustainability issues, what they think they mean, and what actions they can take on climate action; healthy landscapes, food security and sustainable cities and communities for Australians; and how we can transition to a low-carbon economy through adoption of renewable energy sources.
+To test the effectiveness of this approach, our entry and exit surveys ask students whether they have heard of these sustainability issues, what they think they mean, what actions they can take and how we can transition to a low-carbon economy through adoption of renewable energy sources.